Skip to content

 • KMS Key Name as dbkey

-NOTE: For the details of the parameters to be used in the .yaml file, please refer here.
-While giving KMS Vault make sure not to pass TDE wallet password in DB creation as either of them can be only used for encryption.
+NOTE: For the details of the parameters used in the .yaml file, see: DBCS Controller Parameters.
+When providing the KMS Vault, ensure that you do not pass the TDE wallet password in database creation, because either of them can be used only for encryption.

 1. Deploy the .yaml file: